oracle-livelabs/apex/book-club-lab/3-creating-search-page/creating-book-search-page.md

         ![Page 2 open in Page Designer editing the second half of the Placeholder Books region attributes](images/placeholder-region-attributes-2.png " ")

 4. You also need to create a Cards region to display the searched books.
-It will be almost exactly like the Popular Movies region, with a few minor changes.
+It will be almost exactly like the Placeholder Books region, with a few minor changes.

 5. Right click on the Placeholder Books region in the rendering pane and select **Duplicate** to create a copy of the region.